aziyya/Hackathon-2-Group-33/README.md

 4. Combat System: Implement turn-based or real-time combat mechanics for encounters with enemies and the powerful individual guarding the exit.
 Different classes may have unique abilities and playstyles.

-5. Puzzle Solving: Include various puzzles and challenges throughout the cave, requiring players to solve riddles, find hidden objects, or manipulate the environment to progress.
+5. Puzzle Solving: Include various puzzles and challenges throughout the cave, requiring players to possess mathematics knowledge and guessing ability.

 6. Item Collection and Crafting: Allow players to discover and collect items during their exploration.
 These items can be used to solve puzzles, unlock new areas, or craft useful tools and weapons.

 7. Resource Management: Introduce a resource management aspect where players need to manage their character's health, stamina, and inventory space.
 Finding food, water, and restorative items becomes crucial for survival.

+8. Save and Load Management : Save and load feature is implemented to allow players to save their progress and later resume the game from where they left off.

 ## HOW TO PLAY

 ## OBJECT-ORIENTED CONCEPTS USED
 The object-oriented concepts used in this text-based game is linked list.
+The linked lists are used to implementing save and load feature of the game and store the inventory of the items in inventory of the player.

+Implementing save and load functionality using a linked list in a game involves storing the game data in a linked list structure and then serializing/deserializing the linked list to save/load the game progress.

+By using the linked list, the game can manage the player's inventory efficiently.
+The player can add items, display them, and remove them as needed, ensuring a dynamic and flexible inventory system throughout the game.

 ## THE ROLE PLAY OF LINKED LIST

 ## GAME DESIGN

 ## GAME DEMO VIDEO